nnutter/mojo-pgx-cursor/README.md

 `map` function, a la [Mojo::Collection](https://metacpan.org/pod/Mojo::Collection).
 I've never used the non-blocking features of [Mojo::Pg](https://metacpan.org/pod/Mojo::Pg) yet so I don't have a good feel for it.

+# CONTRIBUTING

+If you would like to submit bug reports, feature requests, questions, etc. you should create an issue on the <GitHub Issue Tracker|https://github.com/nnutter/mojo-pgx-cursor/issues> for this module.

 # REFERENCES

 - [#93266 for DBD-Pg: DBD::Pg to set the fetch size](https://rt.cpan.org/Public/Bug/Display.html?id=93266)